sourshree/Measuring-Grade-Of-Service-using-Erlang-B-and-Erlang-C/README.md

 From the first output graph of Erlan-B system, we infer that with increasing traffic intensity "A", the probability of call getting blocked also increases.
 For a fixed number of channels if the traffic intensity keeps increasing the CBP increases.

-From the secong output graph of Erlang-C system, we infer that Red curve (traffic intensity = 5 Erlangs) represents a higher traffic load, leading to a higher probability of calls being delayed (or experiencing a queue).
+From the second output graph of Erlang-C system, we infer that Red curve (traffic intensity = 5 Erlangs) represents a higher traffic load, leading to a higher probability of calls being delayed (or experiencing a queue).
 Blue curve (traffic intensity = 3 Erlangs) has a lower traffic intensity which results in a smaller likelihood of calls being delayed, as the system has more capacity to handle the requests.